Brake Metering Valve

 The metering valve has an inlet port from the master cylinder and a port for each of the front calipers.
 A spring maintains pressure on a sealed port blocking fluid pressure to the front brakes.
-As pressure builds in the system the spring pressure is overcome and the valve stem moves until it reaches a hold-off point.
+As pressure builds past spring pressure, the valve stem moves until it reaches a hold-off point.
 It is at this hold-off point that the brake fluid is allowed to flow freely.

-The valve can become stuck open resulting in a nose dive condition.
-If the valve sticks, the vehicle will suffer from a lack of stopping power.
-This is because the front brakes are not receiving full pressure.
+The valve can become stuck open, resulting in a nose dive condition.
+If the valve sticks, the vehicle losses stopping power because the front brakes are not receiving full pressure.